ntxmproducts/kinoflux-player/ReadMe.md

 ---

-## 🎥 About Kinoflix
+## 🎥 About kinoflux

-**Kinoflix** is designed for one thing: the viewing experience.
+**kinoflux** is designed for one thing: the viewing experience.
 We stripped away the cluttered menus and complex settings found in traditional video players to create a lightweight, distraction-free environment for your media.

-Whether you are watching high-definition movies or personal clips, Kinoflix puts the content center stage with a sleek dark-mode interface that looks great on Windows 10 and 11.
+Whether you are watching high-definition movies or personal clips, kinoflux puts the content center stage with a sleek dark-mode interface that looks great on Windows 10 and 11.

 ## ✨ Key Features